PalmerEk/ADAHackerSpace/public/lessons/Solana_NFTs/en/Section_4/Lesson_2_Finalize_And_Celebrate.md

+---
+title: Finalize and celebrate.
+---

 ### 🌍 Upgrade your NFTs with IPFS

 When deploying on the devnet, you don't have to worry about storing your NFTs cause Metaplex let's you upload up to 10 assets for free.
 This is super helpful, but you can't rely on them for going to the mainnet lol.

 What happens for the mainnet?
 You could go the standard route and upload them to Arweave, but that'll cost you quite a bit.
 Instead, we can use something called [IPFS](https://en.wikipedia.org/wiki/InterPlanetary_File_System).
 In a nutshell, it's a decentralized file storage system, similar to Arweave, but **a lot** cheaper (sometimes even free).
 I've found it easiest to use [**Pinata**](https://www.pinata.cloud/?utm_source=buildspace) to upload to IPFS.
 Plus they give you 1 GB of storage for free, which is enough for 1000s of assets.
 I didn't actually deploy to the mainnet but I used Pinata anyway cuz it let's you upload way bigger files.

 Using it is pretty simple, once you've signed up for an account, select "API Keys" from the dropdown menu in the top right.

 ![API KEY](https://i.imgur.com/3Cp92wu.png)

 Create a new key and make sure `pinFileToIPFS` access is enabled.

 ![Pinata config](https://i.imgur.com/QBCmGSv.png)